 State and federal regulations allow community colleges participating in financial aid programs discretion when establishing college specific policies and procedures.
+Financial Aid will only be provided for those course in a student's declared major.
 It is the goal of the Financial Aid Office to provide students with the most current policy information affecting their financial aid while at Sierra College.
 As new state or federal regulations take effect or college practices evolve, this policy will be updated and posted on the website.